LayerManager/layman/doc/client-proxy.md

     * `protocol`.`url` key
     * each `legends` key if its HTTP protocol and netloc corresponds with `url` or `protocol`.`url`
     * `style` key if its HTTP protocol and netloc corresponds with `url` or `protocol`.`url`
-  * NOTE: If client proxy prefix was used in URLs in uploaded file, then such prefix is also replaced with prefix according to `X-Forwarded-Prefix` header value.
-Such prefix is removed for requests without `X-Forwarded-Prefix` header.
+  * NOTE: If client proxy protocol, host, or URL path prefix was used in URLs in uploaded file, then such values are also replaced with values according to X-Forwarded header values.
+Default values are used for requests without X-Forwarded headers (protocol is the one from [LAYMAN_CLIENT_PUBLIC_URL](env-settings.md#layman_client_public_url), host is [LAYMAN_PROXY_SERVER_NAME](env-settings.md#layman_proxy_server_name), and path prefix is empty string).
 * [POST Workspace Layers](rest.md#post-workspace-layers)
   * `url` key
 * [DELETE Workspace Layer](rest.md#delete-workspace-layer)